 The RenderManager is an important component in OpenUI5 that is responsible for converting abstract representations of controls into actual HTML elements that can be displayed in the browser.
 There are different versions of the RenderManager API, each representing an evolution of the RenderManager with specific sets of APIs and rendering techniques.
 These different API versions are important to ensure compatibility between different versions of OpenUI5.The latest version of the RenderManager API is version 4, which introduces new features and improvements compared to previous versions.
 It also includes performance enhancements, making your applications run faster and more efficiently.
 For example, version 4 avoids re-rendering of child controls unless they are invalidated, which can save processing time.

 When developing a custom control, it is crucial to specify the appropriate apiVersion for the control’s renderer.
-This ensures that your control can can leverage the latest rendering features and improvements available in the RenderManager.
+This ensures that your control can leverage the latest rendering features and improvements available in the RenderManager.

 import Control from "sap/ui/core/Control";